Offerings

 Fernando Librado

 Yesterday I attended an Earth Day celebration at the local school where I was once a teacher.
 There were three special guests: anthropologist Paul, farmer Jacob, and Gabriel, a descendant of Kitsepawit (1839-1915), the Chumash elder and storyteller more commonly known as Fernando Librado.
 Fernando was the principal informant of anthropologist John Peabody Harrington, and thus helped to preserve the language, customs, and knowledge of the indigenous people who lived here for thousands of years, long before the arrival of Europeans.
-(I’ve written about Fernando Librado before, and you can read those stories by clicking on these links: here and here.)
+(I’ve written about Fernando Librado before; you can read those stories by clicking on these links: here and here.)

 Our little school happens to be a short walking distance from the very cave where Fernando lived and wrote and ultimately crossed into the afterworld where his ancestors welcomed him.
 But before walking to the cave, we gathered in a classroom for a talk by Paul.
 We learned that there are millions of indigenous people worldwide, and they share the idea that the earth is sacred.
 In the Andes, where Paul did his field work, the term is Pacha Mama, or Earth Mother, and she is to be honored and respected.